 - c.50% funded through The Marches LEP Regional Growth Fund

 - c.50% funded through Shropshire Council’s developer contributions

 Consultation, design and procurement is taking place in 2016.
 The outline construction programme is set out below:

 Town centre packages

 Sustainable Corridors / Pedestrian and Cycle route Enhancement

 All background information relating to the SITP is attached to this page.

-Key junctions improvements
+Key junctions improvements and works updates